maelchvlr/College/Multimedia/3D Glut OpenGL/Phong Reflection Model/README.txt

-Everything there is to see are mostly in the shaders files.
+Everything there is to see is mostly in the shaders files.